mohammedhrima/Wolf-Compiler/SYNTAX.md

 - assign reference from variable
 - refrence variables

++ maybe I will need to declare arguments as variables inside function declaration
 + for loops
 + use return with refrence
 + math operations with refrence